LeakDetectAI/automl-qild-experiments/README.md

 Dependencies
 ------------
 AutoMLQuantILDetect depends on AutoGLuon, TabPFN, Pytorch, Tensorflow, NumPy, SciPy, matplotlib, Scikit-learn, and tqdm.
-For data processing and generation you will also need and pandas.
+For data processing and generation, you will also need pandas.

 License
 --------